marclerodrigues/EneryCost/README.md

   ```

 Ex:

   For a 9.000 BTU Device, it uses 142.288 kWh/month, here the energy costs R$ 0.701574/kWh

   ```elixir
   EnergyCost.cost(142.288, 0.701574) # => 99.82
   ```

-  Or if you used only for a part of the month you can use cost/3 to supply the number of days used.
+  Or if you used only for a part of the month you can use cost/3 and supply the number of days used as the last param.

   ```elixir
   EnergyCost.cost(kWh_worn, kWh_price, total_days)
   ```
 Ex:

   The same equipment as the last example, at the same area but used just 15 days during the month.

   ```elixir